Eberhard Zacharias Munck af Rosenschöld

-Eberhard Zacharias Munck af Rosenschöld, (3 August 1775 – 18 May 1840) was a Swedish physician and smallpox vaccine pioneer in Sweden.
+Eberhard Zacharias Munck af Rosenschöld (3 August 1775 – 18 May 1840) was a Swedish medical doctor and smallpox vaccine pioneer in Sweden.
 He was the oldest son of bishop Petrus Munck and grandson of physician Eberhard Rosenblad.

 Biography

 Munck af Rosenschöld's grave, Lund, Sweden.

 Background and education

 Munck af Rosenschöld was born in Lund, Sweden, in 1775.
 He showed an extraordinary memory even as a child.
 He was influenced by his grandfather's career in medicine, enrolling as a student at Lund University in 1786; at the age of 15 he published a thesis, De rheumatismo acuto (1790), which was publicly defended under professor Johan Henric Engelhart.
 In 1793 he was awarded a master of philosophy degree, and in 1794 doctor of medicine primus and medicine adjunct.
 In 1796 his medical practice began in earnest, and every year his reputation as a practicing physician grew.

 Work and ideals

 He also distinguished himself by enthusiastically subscribing to the ideas of the French Revolution, which he expressed in an anonymously published book, Biografiska anekdoter om franska revolutionens män ('Biographical Anecdotes of the Men of the French Revolution').
 After being ennobled in 1799 along with his father's other children under the name Munck af Rosenschöld, he attended the 1800 Riksdag of the Estates in Norrköping, where he openly belonged to the opposition.
 He also participated in the following Riksdags with great interest, usually as a member of the constitutional committee, and always remained faithful to his liberal ideas, "demonstrating the compatibility of an honest Jacobinism in opinion with the strictest obedience to the law in conduct".
 Munck af Rosenschöld fought for improved education, public health, and opposed alcohol abuse.
 Towards the end of his life, he also campaigned vigorously against spirits, which he believed should be available only in pharmacies.

 In 1803 he was appointed doctor at the Ramlösa Hälsobrunn mineral spa, where his great reputation attracted a considerable number of patients.
 In 1805 he was appointed professor of theoretical medicine at Lund University, but after October 1832 he was on leave of absence for the rest of his life.
 He also served as the rector of Lund University, holding the position twice: from 1812 to 1813 and 1825 to 1826.
 In 1817 he became a member of the Royal Swedish Academy of Sciences.
 As a person, he has been described as "highly original in speech, endeavors and deeds, somewhat rough and repulsive in his dealings, but basically good-natured and benevolent; he was no stranger to sacrifice and renunciation".